khyu777/p8105_final_project/Final_Report.md

 **Motivation / Related Work**

-According to the the past decade or so, improvements in drug therapies and prevention intervations have led to a decreased number of AIDS cases.
+In the last decade, improvements in drug therapies and prevention intervations have led to a decreased number of AIDS cases.
 In June, 2014, New York Governor Andrew Cuomo announced a new strategy designed to "End the Epidemic" in the state through a combination of increased HIV screening and testing, promotion of Pre-exposure Prophylaxis (PrEP) and improved linkage and retention in clinical care for HIV-positive persons.
 Since then, the New York City Department of Health and Mental Hygiene (DOHMH) reported a decline in new infections of nearly 8 percent annually or approximately 15% since the campaign was launched.

 Despite efforts to reduce the number of new infections, the HIV Surveillance Annual Report presented a number of key points that motivated our decision to analyze HIV infections data.
 Amongst them, the most noteworthy are: